PeurPioche7830/GetOffTheKeyboardYouCat/README.md

 You need Python and Tkinter to get the .py running.

-Linux does lack some features, like transparency but i have no idea
+Linux does lack some features, like transparency but i have no idea how to implement them for now so yea